danja/postcraft/danny.ayers.name/content-raw/entries/2024-11-23_buzzkunst.md

 *The first CD I have tried playing with office computer.
 Mad winds last night took one tree onto a power line and others on nearby roads, Mozzanella was well blocked.
 Power now back, still no interwebs.
 Italian radio music got tired after a while.
 Remembered I've got loads of CDs.)*

 I think I've finally sorted out the module thing.
+Bloody paths.
 So with :
 ```sh
 ./trans ../trans-apps/applications/test_module-load -m '{"first":"one","second":"two"}'
 ```